pingcap/docs/ticdc/ticdc-debezium.md

 # TiCDC Debezium Protocol

 [Debezium](https://debezium.io/) is a tool for capturing database changes.
 It converts each captured database change into a message called an "event" and sends these events to Kafka.
 Starting from v8.0.0, TiCDC supports sending TiDB changes to Kafka using a Debezium style output format, simplifying migration from MySQL databases for users who had previously been using Debezium's MySQL integration.
+Starting from v8.6, TiCDC supports DDL events and watermark events.

 ## Use the Debezium message format